coviu/coviu-video-calls/readme.txt

 To install the Coviu Video plugin simply:

 1. Unpack the downloaded zipped file
-2. Upload the "coviu-video" folder to your /wp-content/plugins directory
+2. Upload the "coviu-calls" folder to your /wp-content/plugins directory
 3. Log into Wordpress
 4. Go to the "Plugins" page
 5. Activate the Coviu Video Plugin